AirAsia X Logo

 Choosing a name for AirAsia X was initially tricky.
 The first name, FlyAsianXpress, or FAX, didn’t quite click with people because it was too long and complicated.
 Tony Fernandes, an entrepreneur with big ideas, saw the need for a name that was easy to remember and stood out.
 He built on AirAsia’s already successful image by adding ‘X’ to signal the new focus on long-haul flights.

 When it came to rebranding, they faced more hurdles.
 The logo, with “AirAsia” inside a big red St. Andrew’s cross, was meant to be bold and set the airline apart.
 However, it reminded people of medical services rather than suggesting speed and global travel.
-This mix-up showed how crucial design is in ensuring people see your brand how you want them to.
+This mix-up showed how crucial design is in ensuring people see your brand as you want them to.

 The ‘X’ in AirAsia X was supposed to mean more than just longer flights; it was also a nod to planes taking off, symbolizing growth and ambition.
 But this idea wasn’t straightforward for everyone, highlighting the tricky balance in branding between being creative and being easily understood.